centrifugal/centrifugo/docs/content/server/configuration.md

 Connection requests without `Origin` header set are passing through without any checks (i.e. always allowed).

 ## Advanced options

-Centrifugo has some options for which default values make sense for most applications.
-In many cases you don't need (and you really should not) change them.
-This chapter is about such options.

 ### client_channel_limit